 Section 1.
 General Powers.
 The affairs of the Corporation shall be managed by the Board of Directors whose members shall have a fiduciary obligation to the Corporation.

 Section 2.
 Number, Term and Qualifications.
 The number of Directors shall be and no more than (8).
 The term of membership shall be for continuous three (3) year periods, unless removed.
-Those set forth in the original Articles of Incorporation shall comprise the original Board of Directors.
+Election to the board shall be in the month of February, Those set forth in the original Articles of Incorporation shall comprise the original Board of Directors.

 Section 3.
 Regular Meetings.
-A regular meeting of the Board of Directors shall be held each month, except May .June, July, August.
-The Board of Directors may provide, by resolution, the time and place for holding additional regular meetings without other notice than such resolution.
+Two regular meeting of the Board of Directors shall be held within each calendar year, The Board of Directors may provide, by resolution, the time and place for holding additional regular meetings without other notice than such resolution.
 Additional regular meetings shall be held at the principal office of the Corporation in the absence of any designation in the resolution.
 All meetings will be held in accordance to ROBERTS RULES OF ORDER

 Section 5.
 Notice.
-Notice of the annual, regular or any special meeting of the Board of Directors shall be given by oral notice to each director.
+Notice of the annual, regular or any special meeting of the Board of Directors shall be given by oral notice to each director, and published to each member by e-mail.
 The attendance of a director at any meeting shall constitute a waiver of notice of such meeting, except where a director attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.
 The business to be transacted at the meeting need not be specified in the notice or waiver of notice of such meeting, unless specifically required by law or by these Bylaws.

 Section 6.
 Quorum.
 A majority of the Board of Directors shall constitute a quorum, for the transaction of business at any meeting of the Board; but if less than a majority of the Directors are present at any meeting, a majority of the Directors present may adjourn the meeting from time to time without further notice.